ethan-wit/ethan-wit.github.io/angular/angular.md

 ### Structural Directives

 Angular has multiple built-in structural directives that allow a developer to include or exclude elements in the DOM based on some logic.
+I'll highlight the two most popular below: ngIf and ngFor.

 #### ngIf